Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 If your resting heart rate is consistently above 100 bpm or below 60 bpm (if you aren’t an athlete), you should see your doctor or medical provider.
 Additionally, it would be best to watch for symptoms such as fainting, shortness of breath, dizziness or light-headedness, chest pain, discomfort, or fluttering.

-What Affects Resting Heart Rate?
+What Factors Affect Resting Heart Rate?

 • Body position: Your pulse is usually the same when resting, whether sitting or standing.
 However, it may go up for a few minutes after sitting or standing.